polterguy/phosphorusfive-dox/appendix-expression-iterators.md

 ## Reference iterator

-Yields the value of the previous result set, converted into a node, preferably by reference, allowing you to change the node accordingly if possible.
+Yields the value of the previous result set, converted into a node, preferably by reference, allowing you to change the node accordingly if you wish.

 ```
 _data:node:"foo-inner:INITIAL-VALUE"